The Intersection of Psychology with Technology

-- Support research that enhances the understanding of the impact of media technologies and the effectiveness of media and technology to transmit information and influence behavior
+- Support research that enhances the understanding of the impact of media and technology and their effectiveness to transmit information, create social connection and influence behavior

 - Develop a community for the discussion and development of theoretical frameworks for the study and practice of media psychology

 - Support the development and use of positive and prosocial media and technologies

 - Encourage the ethical use of technology across all domains, from education and healthcare to marketing practices

 - Support efforts to encourage the public and educators to integrate technological literacy and digital citizenship

 - Facilitate the interaction between psychology and media representatives to encourage a fair and accurate representation of the science and practice of psychology and encourage the effective and ethical uses of media to inform the public about the science and profession of psychology and the impact of media and technology on individuals and society

 - Enrich and encourage the teaching, training, and practice of media psychology